 Breakfast, Lunch—and Dinner Theater

-Inside the lodge, there’s both casual and fine dining—featuring fresh Alaskan seafood and the best wine list in the area—along with a specialty coffee shop.
+Inside the lodge, there’s both casual and fine dining—featuring fresh Alaska seafood and the best wine list in the area—along with a specialty coffee shop.
 During the evenings, you have easy access to the Music of Denali Dinner Theater, a popular roadhouse-style dinner theater featuring the story of Denali's first ascent.
 It’s a good idea to reserve a spot, since it tends to book up during peak season.